phodal/awesome-iot/README.md

 Simliar Projects

 * [Awesome Azure IoT](https://github.com/formulahendry/awesome-azure-iot) - A curated list of awesome Azure Internet of Things projects and resources.
+* [Awesome Android Things](https://github.com/amitshekhariitbhu/awesome-android-things) - A curated list of awesome Android Things tutorials, libraries and much more at one place
 * [Awesome OpenIoT](https://github.com/Agile-IoT/awesome-open-iot) - A curated list of awesome open source IoT frameworks, libraries and software.
 * [Awesome IoT](https://github.com/HQarroum/awesome-iot) - A curated list of awesome Internet of Things projects and resources.